Zummy2/Housing-In-Mexico/README.md

 # 1. Housing in Mexico

-This is Project 2 in the WorldQuant University Data Science Lab, there will be 8 projects in total.

-This one focuses on Real Estate and demonstrates Linear Regression and also multiple regression.
+This project focuses on predictive analysis